Bastille (band)

 After an independently released debut single and a self-released EP, the band signed to Virgin Records.
 Their first studio album, Bad Blood, was released in March 2013 and entered the UK Albums Chart at number one and included the hit single "Pompeii" which peaked at number two on the UK Singles Chart.
+Bastille released the album in the US later that year.
+Their second studio album, Wild World, was released in September 2016 and was followed by Doom Days, Bastille's third studio album, in June 2019.
+In February 2022, Bastille released their fourth studio album, Give Me the Future.
+Their fifth studio album, "&", was released in October 2024.

+Bastille's music has been featured in television shows, films, video games, and advertisements.
 Bastille was nominated for four Brit Awards at the 2014 ceremony, winning the British Breakthrough Act.
 As of August 2021, the band have sold over eleven million records worldwide.

 History

 Formation and early releases (2010–2011)

 Bastille debuted in July 2010 with their limited edition 7" single that featured the two tracks "Flaws" and "Icarus".
 Released through London-based independent record label Young & Lost Club, only 300 copies were pressed.
 One of the copies found its way into the hands of Alex Baker, presenter of the unsigned/independent artists radio show on Kerrang!
 Radio.
 Baker started to support Bastille on air, and the band began to find an audience.
 They released the EP Laura Palmer themselves later in 2011.
-After debuting further tracks online through sites such as YouTube and MySpace, the band's audience started to grow.
-In December 2011 Smith signed a contract with Virgin Records.
+After releasing further tracks online through sites such as YouTube and MySpace, the band's audience started to grow.
+In December 2011, Smith signed a contract with Virgin Records.
 The group subsequently secured a few support slots and later performed at major UK festivals including Glastonbury, the Isle of Wight, Redfest, Reading and Leeds Festival and Blissfields.
 The band also recorded and released two parts of their mix-tape titled Other People's Heartache for free.